Whare Ra

 Letter sent to members informing them of the closing of the Temple, and signed by the three Chiefs of the Order.
 Held in a private collection.

-As the final functioning temple of that tradition, and for a period the effective centre of the Stella Matutina, Whare Ra constitutes a unique case in the documented history of the Order.
-The materials preserved and presented here are intended to record that history with accuracy and restraint, drawing wherever possible on primary sources and the testimony of those who participated in the work.
+The materials preserved and presented here are intended to record that history with accuracy and restraint, drawing wherever possible from primary sources and the testimony of those who participated in the work.

 1. Often also spelt Smaragdum Thallasses in official documentation, and meaning “Emerald of the Sea.” ↩︎